-ACC 113 Accounting for Entrepreneurs An introduction to the essential accounting concepts and operating characteristics of accounting systems important to entrepreneurs in new ventures.
+- ACC 113 Accounting for Entrepreneurs An introduction to the essential accounting concepts and operating characteristics of accounting systems important to entrepreneurs in new ventures.
 Focus will be on both financial and managerial accounting with an emphasis on the basics of financial statements, how to interpret these statements, and how to make good decisions based on them.
 Cannot be used in the following majors: accounting, business administration, or finance.
 Cannot be used in the following minors: business administration, or human services management.
-Offered spring semester.

-FIS 200 Introduction to Risk Management and Insurance Exploration of behavior under uncertainty.
-Overview of personal and corporate exposure to risk.
-Examination of tools used to manage risk.
-Investigation of current topics in risk management and insurance.
-Offered each semester.

-ACC 212 Accounting for Decision Making II Continuation of an introduction to business through the lens of managerial accounting-an information processing system that communicates relevant data regarding business entities to internal and external decision makers.
+Offered spring semester. - ACC 212 Introduction to Managerial Accounting Continuation of an introduction to business through the lens of managerial accounting-an information processing system that communicates relevant data regarding business entities to internal and external decision makers.
 Emphasizes the basic concepts, principles, and techniques for decision makers to interpret and use accounting system information within all functional area of business, and the use of information systems generally within organizations.
 Prerequisite: ACC 112.
-Offered each semester.

-- ACC 216 Professional Issues in Accounting (AV, W) This course is designed to meet the needs of accounting students who are expected to complete a course in discipline-specific written communication and ethics in order to meet the educational requirements to sit for the CPA exam.
+Offered each semester. - ACC 212L Introduction to Spreadsheet Applications (.5) This laboratory course is an introduction to the use of spreadsheet software to manage and present data.
+Topics include spreadsheet basics, formulas and functions, basic visualizations, analyzing data and utilizing macros.
+Students will develop basic to intermediate competencies for problem solving and decision-making using spreadsheets.
+Uses Microsoft Excel spreadsheet software.
+Prerequisite: Concurrent enrollment in ACC 212.
+Offered each semester. - ACC 216 Professional Issues in Accounting (AV, W) This course is designed to meet the needs of accounting students who are expected to complete a course in discipline-specific written communication and ethics in order to meet the educational requirements to sit for the CPA exam.
 This course will be discussion based, writing intensive, and will ask students to analyze a wide variety of ethical situations, apply alternative ethical theories and positions, and take a stance in the philosophical conversation.
 Prerequisite: Major in Accounting.
-Offered each semester. - ACC 218 Accounting Information Systems An introduction to the design, development, and implementation of manual and computer-based accounting information systems, with an internal control emphasis.
+Offered each fall. - ACC 218 Accounting Information Systems An introduction to the design, development, and implementation of manual and computer-based accounting information systems, with an internal control emphasis.
 Prerequisite: ACC 112.
-Offered each semester. - FIS 270 Special Topics Courses treating specialized topics in accounting or finance.
+Offered each spring. - ACC 219 Introduction to Data Analytics in Accounting This course is intended to provide students with an understanding of data analytic thinking and terminology, as well as hands-on experience with data analytics tools and techniques.
+Students will be introduced to different data types and analysis techniques utilized in accounting.
+Students will develop skills, utilizing different software tools, to analyze accounting and business problems and to communicate results and solutions to management.
+The focus of this class is on concepts, not algorithms or statistical math.
+Prerequisite: ACC 218.
+Offered each spring. - ACC 270 Special Topics in Accounting Focused exploration of varied topics in accounting or related fields not currently offered in the curriculum.
+Topics vary depending on student interest and faculty expertise.
 Two or more may be taken concurrently or repeated for credit if the topic matter is different.
-Offered occasionally.

-Note: Successful completion of all foundation course requirements or consent of department chair is a prerequisite to all 300-400 level ACC and FIS courses unless the student is minoring in a business field or is required to take one of these courses in a major outside the department.
+Prerequisite: ACC 212 or consent of instructor. (.5-1CU) Offered occasionally. - Note: Successful completion of all foundation course requirements or consent of department chair is a prerequisite to all 300-400 level ACC courses unless the student is minoring in a business field or is required to take one of these courses in a major outside the department. - ACC 315 Tax Accounting Individual tax procedures and an introduction to corporation and partnership taxation.

-- FIS 300 Seminar in Finance In-depth study of selected topics in finance.
-Topics vary according to student and faculty interests.
-May be repeated for credit if the topic matter is different.
-Prerequisite: FIS 303.
-Offered annually. - FIS 303 Financial Management Nature and functions of finance, financial management, and relevant markets and institutions.
-Topics include financial analysis, time value of money, valuation, capital structure, and international issues.
-Prerequisite: ACC 112.
-Offered each semester. - FIS 304 Risk Management and Property/Liability Insurance Seminar In-depth study of managing organizations' and individuals' exposure to property damage and legal liability.
-Analysis of issues in social and financial policy related to risk management and insurance, especially issues of government regulation.
-Prerequisite: FIS 200.
-Offered in alternate years. - FIS 305 Financial Statement Analysis Students will learn how professionals use financial statements, which reflect a company's performance and give clues about its future operations, its ability to repay debt, and the potential valuation of a share of stock.
-The emphasis is on the interpretation, rather than the construction, of financial statements.
 Prerequisite: ACC 212.
-Offered each fall. - FIS 306 Cases in Financial Modeling A case study class designed to teach the methods and uses of financial modeling.
-This Excel intensive class will reinforce and build upon the fundamentals of financial management learned in FIS 303, bridging the gap between theory and practice.
-Prerequisite: FIS 303.
-Offered annually. - FIS 307 Life/Health/Social Insurance Examination of public and private provision of protection against life span and health uncertainty.
-Focus on contemporary public policy issues, including health care reform and Social Security.
-Prerequisite: FIS 200.
-Offered in alternate years. - FIS 308 Derivatives Forward contracts, futures contracts and options are introduced.
-Discussions include how to use derivatives to hedge risk or speculative.
-Cases discuss strategic issues related to the abuse of derivatives in business.
-Students will construct investment positions using options to capture profits or minimize risk skills in an investment simulation.
-Prerequisite: FIS 303.
-Offered each fall semester.
+Offered each fall. - ACC 316 Intermediate Accounting/Auditing I The presentation of the traditional framework of financial accounting, including such topics as principles of